pombase/website/src/docs/documentation/advanced-search.md

 chromosome.
 Optional: enter start and end coordinates in the boxes to retrieve only genes in the indicated region.

-#### Coding exons
+#### Number of exons

-Find protein-coding genes with a specified number of coding exons.
+Find genes with a specified number of coding exons in the primary transcript (note: at present this query does not consider any annotated alternative transcripts).
+Enter the desired minimum and maximum number and click "Search".

+#### Number of transcripts

+Find genes with a specified number of annotated transcripts; genes with two or more have one or more alternative transcripts in addition to the primary transcript.
 Enter the desired minimum and maximum number and click "Search".

 #### Taxonomic conservation